-First it is necessary to discuss skin breakdown also referred to as pressure wounds, pressure sores, skin ulcers, pressure ulcers, and/or decubitus ulcers.
+First it is necessary to discuss skin breakdown also referred to as pressure wounds, pressure sores, pressure injuries, skin ulcers, pressure ulcers, and/or decubitus ulcers.
 These wounds normally occur in a boney prominence where there is relative constant pressure.
 Such boney prominences would be the ischial tuberosity’s (butt bones), the coccyx (tail bone) and/or the trochanters (hip bones).
 Wounds are categorized into four stages:

 - Stage 1 wound is redness around the area.
 (See Pressure Ulcer Staging Pictures below)

 - Stage 2 pressure sore is breaking of the skin.
 (See Pressure Ulcer Staging Pictures below)